Renewals vs Section 13 Notices: The Mistake London Landlords Must Avoid

 The biggest risk for landlords right now is not intentionally breaking the rules.
 It is accidentally following outdated processes because nobody has properly explained how much the system has changed.
 And currently, thousands of landlords across London still do not fully understand that renewals are no longer the same, and neither is the rent increase process.

-If you are a currently landlord of ours and would like to speak with us about upgrading your package to management or if you are not a current landlord of Greater London Properties and would like to switch agents, we we would be happy to help.
+If you are a current landlord of ours and would like to speak with us about upgrading your package to management or if you are not a current landlord of Greater London Properties and would like to switch agents, we would be happy to help.
 Feel free to give me a call directly to discuss on 0207 113 1066.

 Megan Cutforth